On New Year's Day, Many Low-Wage Workers Will Celebrate With A Raise

 Loading...

 From Albuquerque, N.M., to Tacoma, Wash., many cities are taking wages to even higher levels than the state minimums.
-For example, in California, eleven local governments are sending the minimum wage to $13 an hour, or even more.
+For example, in California, 11 local governments are sending the minimum wage to $13 an hour, or even more.
 In Mountain View and Sunnyvale, the wage floor will rise to $15.

 Michael Saltsman, the managing director of the conservative Employment Policies Institute, is concerned about what he calls the "unintended consequences" of the wage increases, such as job losses for low-wage workers.
 The institute supports the views of restaurant owners and others who benefit from lower minimum wages.